-Do not take metformin hydrochloride extended-release tablets if you:
+Do not take metformin hydrochloride tablets if you:

-- have kidney problems - are allergic to the metformin hydrochloride in metformin hydrochloride extended-release tablets or any of the ingredients in metformin hydrochloride extended-release tablets.
-See the end of this leaflet for a complete list of ingredients in metformin hydrochloride extended-release tablets. - are going to get an injection of dye or contrast agents for an x-ray procedure or if you are going to have surgery and not able to eat or drink much.
-In these situations, GLUCOPHAGE will need to be stopped for a short time.
-Talk to your healthcare provider about when you should stop metformin hydrochloride extended-release tablets and when you should start metformin hydrochloride extended-release tablets again.
-See "What is the most important information I should know about metformin hydrochloride extended-release tablets?"
+- · have kidney problems - are allergic to the metformin hydrochloride in metformin hydrochloride tablets or any of the ingredients in metformin hydrochloride tablets.
+See the end of this leaflet for a complete list of ingredients in metformin hydrochloride tablets. - are going to get an injection of dye or contrast agents for an x-ray procedure or if you are going to have surgery and not able to eat or drink much.
+In these situations, metformin hydrochloride tablets will need to be stopped for a short time.
+Talk to your healthcare provider about when you should stop metformin hydrochloride tablets and when you should start metformin hydrochloride tablets again.
+See "What is the most important information I should know about metformin hydrochloride tablets?"

-What should I tell my healthcare provider before taking metformin hydrochloride extended-release tablets?
+What should I tell my healthcare provider before taking metformin hydrochloride tablets?

-Before taking metformin hydrochloride extended-release tablets, tell your healthcare provider if you:
+Before taking metformin hydrochloride tablets, tell your healthcare provider if you:

 - have type 1 diabetes.
-Metformin hydrochloride extendedrelease tablets should not be used to treat people with type 1 diabetes. - have a history or risk for diabetic ketoacidosis (high levels of certain acids, known as ketones, in the blood or urine).
-Metformin hydrochloride extended-release tablets should not be used for the treatment of diabetic ketoacidosis. - have kidney problems. - have liver problems. - have heart problems, including congestive heart failure. - are older than 80 years.
-If you are over 80 years old you should not take metformin hydrochloride extendedrelease tablets unless your kidneys have been checked and they are normal. - drink alcohol very often, or drink a lot of alcohol in shortterm "binge" drinking. - are taking insulin. - have any other medical conditions. - are pregnant or plan to become pregnant.
-It is not known if metformin hydrochloride extended-release tablets will harm your unborn baby.
+Metformin hydrochloride tablets should not be used to treat people with type 1 diabetes. - have a history or risk for diabetic ketoacidosis (high levels of certain acids, known as ketones, in the blood or urine).
+Metformin hydrochloride tablets should not be used for the treatment of diabetic ketoacidosis. - have kidney problems. - have liver problems. - have heart problems, including congestive heart failure. - are older than 80 years.
+If you are over 80 years old you should not take metformin hydrochloride tablets unless your kidneys have been checked and they are normal. - drink alcohol very often, or drink a lot of alcohol in shortterm "binge" drinking. - are taking insulin. - have any other medical conditions. - are pregnant or plan to become pregnant.
+It is not known if metformin hydrochloride tablets will harm your unborn baby.
 If you are pregnant, talk with your healthcare provider about the best way to control your blood sugar while you are pregnant. - are breast-feeding or plan to breast-feed.
-It is not known if metformin hydrochloride extended-release tablets passes into your breast milk.
-Talk with your healthcare provider about the best way to feed your baby while you take metformin hydrochloride extended-release tablets.
+It is not known if metformin hydrochloride passes into your breast milk.
+Talk with your healthcare provider about the best way to feed your baby while you take metformin hydrochloride tablets.